The

 accelerated atherogenesis," explained lead investigator Raluca Pais.

-The team concluded that in patients with metabolic syndrome at risk for cardiovascular events, NAFLD contributes to early atherosclerosis and its progression, independent of traditional cardiovascular risk factors.
+The team concluded that in patients with metabolic syndrome at risk for

 0 comments: